bennyboy271/Virtue/README.md

-# 🛡️ Virtue Utility Suite (Beta)
+# 🛡️ Virtue v1.0
-**Maintained by: Benny**
+**Made by: Benny**

-Virtue is an open-source system administration and diagnostic suite engineered for Windows environments.
-It provides a centralized, full-screen interface for real-time health monitoring, system file auditing, and automated maintenance tasks.
+Virtue is a fast, lightweight toolkit designed to check your computer's hardware, fix common Windows glitches, and keep your PC running smoothly.
+No installations, no heavy apps—just a simple, powerful tool that gets straight to work.

 ---

-## 🌟 Core Features
+## ⚡ Main Features

-### 🩺 Ultimate Health Checker
+### 🩺 Quick PC Health Check [H]
-A live dashboard checking your PC's essentials, including CPU load, RAM utilization, and storage status.
+See how your computer is doing instantly:
+* **Temps & Load:** Checks CPU, Graphics (GPU), and temperature levels.
+* **Storage Health:** Scans your hard drives to make sure they aren't failing.
+* **Windows Status:** Checks if your PC needs a restart for updates.

-### 🛠️ Maintenance & Repair
+### 🛠️ One-Click Fixes & Troubleshooting [9 & 10]
-Provides simple, automated shortcuts for common system tasks like flushing DNS, clearing temp folders, and checking system file integrity.

-### 📊 System Information
-Granular hardware profiling and software inventory summaries without third-party dependencies.
+* **Internet Fix:** Flush DNS and reset network settings to fix Wi-Fi issues.
+* **App & UI Rescue:** Unfreeze the taskbar, restart Windows Explorer, and fix app store errors.
+* **Deep Clean:** Wipe out slow temp files and clear corrupted update caches.

+### 💬 Chat Helper [A]
+Got questions?
+Open the built-in Chat Helper to talk about your PC or get quick tips on how to use the toolkit.

 ---

-## 🚀 How to Use
+## 📥 How to Run It
-1. Head over to the **Releases** tab on the right side of this page to download the latest stable version.
+1. Download `virtue.bat`.
-2. Extract the file, right-click, and select **Run as Administrator**.
+2. Right-click the file and choose **Run as Administrator**.
+3. Use the simple menu to manage your system.

 ---
-*Project under active development.
+*Clean, fast, and simple.
 Developed by Benny.*